-The total remuneration of the directors that provided qualifying services to the Company are shown below.
-As these directors are remunerated for their work for Energy Networks, it has not been possible to apportion the remuneration specifically in respect of services to this company.
-Of the six (2022 seven) directors who held office during the year, five (2022 six) were remunerated by other ScottishPower companies during the year.
+The remuneration of the directors who provided qualifying services is set out below.
+As these directors are remunerated for their work for Energy Networks, it has not been possible to apportion the remuneration specifically in respect of services to the Company.
+Of the eight (2023 six) directors who held office during the year, seven (2023 five) were remunerated by other ScottishPower companies during the year.

+telliquetaca by outer poordism ower combanies againg are year.

-2023 2022
+2024 2023

-£000 £000
+• £000 £000

-Aggregate remuneration in respect of qualifying services 1,224 1,232
+Aggregate remuneration in respect of qualifying services 1,009 1,224

+2024 2023

-Number of directors who exercised share options 1 2
+Number of directors who exercised share options 2 1

-Number of directors who received shares under a long-term incentive scheme 2 2
+Number of directors who received shares under a long-term incentive scheme 3 2

 Number of directors accruing retirement benefits under a defined benefit scheme 2 2

-2023 2022
+2024 2023

 Highest paid director £000 £000

-Aggregate remuneration 607 557
+Aggregate remuneration 253 607

-Accrued pension benefit - 110

-(i) The highest paid director received shares under a long-term incentive scheme during the prior year only.
+(i) The highest paid director received shares under a long-term incentive scheme during the current year only.